AdobeDocs/experience-platform.en/help/destinations/destinations-faq.md

 **What types of attributes are supported for activation (e.g. arrays, maps, etc.)?**

-Currently, only leaf-level attributes are supported for activation.
+Currently, only static, single-value attributes are supported, such as `person.name.firstName`.
+Array attributes are currently not supported.

 <!-- **Is there a limit on the number of audiences that can be activated to Adobe Target and Custom Personalization destinations?**